wesleyyw8/westeckro/README.md

 7 - The text box should turn red when it fails
 8 - Changing the value in the textbox should remove red when the value is made valid (before hitting submit)
 9 - The form should submit to a dummy server.
+10 - If the password is $Password123 then the user should be taken to another page